D2-mods/Misc-kits/d2-randomkits/readme.txt

 GitHub: https://github.com/D2-mods/Misc-kits

-Notes:
+Overview:
-- Compatible with EEs and classic BG2 engine
+- Compatible with EEs and classic BG2 engine.
-- Uses ADD_KIT_EX function by Argent77 (https://github.com/Argent77/A7-add_kit_ex)
-- Uses semi_innate_casting function by subtledoctor (https://github.com/subtledoctor/SD_useful_functions)
-- Uses CD_EXTEND-O-MATIC function by CamDawg (https://www.gibberlings3.net/forums/topic/28835-toss-your-semi-useful-weidu-macros-here/page/13/#comment-332943)
+- Originally made as a practice mod to learn kit creation.
+- Ability tables are made by cloning the table of the base class/kit.

+v3.0 update:
+- Monastery Swordsman changed to use Ki Energy system (also used by Medic from Workshop Kitpack).
+- Added Kit Updater component.
+Run after all mods are installed (except possibly Dual to Kit).
+- Compat improvements with tweak/overhaul mods (especially ToF, HLA mods, and proficiency mods).

 --